Mistawasis: Early life

 The exact date of Mistawasis’ birth is disputed.
 It is estimated that he may have been born sometime between 1796 and 1813.
 He was born to a French father by the name of Bernard Belanger and a Nakoda woman, Kakakewachin.
 His birth name was Pierre Belanger, though in his adulthood he generally went by his Cree name, Mistawasis.
 He had five siblings, one of whom went by the same name as their father, Bernard Belanger.
 Mistawasis married Iskwesis Sitipinatowe and had at least two children.
 He later married Ann Awasis Mashe Nah Sho Wishk and had five children.

 The Hudson's Bay Company (HBC) would utilize his prowess as a provider, commonly trading for buffalo meat in exchange for other goods.
 He also worked as a freighter for the HBC.
 He was known to some as Piwapiskomostos, a name meaning "Iron Buffalo".
 He received this name after a hunting accident where he was tossed from horseback onto the horns of one of the buffalo he was hunting, but escaped uninjured.
-The famous Cree chief Pitokwahanapiwiyin (Poundmaker) is his maternal nephew.
+The famous Cree chief Poundmaker is his maternal nephew.